phyloLearn/ML4Phylo/README.md

 ## Current non-available scripts

-### "predict.py" and "predict_typing.py"
+### "predict_typing.py"
-The prediction scripts "predict.py" and "predict_typing.py" for both sequence alignments and typing data, respectivelly, are momentarily unavailable as these are being worked on at the moment.
+The prediction script "predict_typing.py" for typing data is momentarily unavailable as it is being worked on at the moment.

 ### "evaluate.py"
-The evaluation script "evaluate.py" is also momentarily unavailable as it requires results from the previously mentioned scripts.
+The evaluation script "evaluate.py" is also momentarily unavailable as it requires a another script not yet worked on.